 Kubernetes provides users with the ability to control how their applications run and interact with other applications or the external environment.
 It offers interfaces and composable platform primitives that enable users to define and manage their applications with great flexibility, power, and reliability.

-Kubernetes Certification path for architects, data practitioners, developers, admins, etc.
+Kubernetes Certification path for architects, developers, admins, etc.

 Kubernetes is structured in layers, with each layer hiding the complexity of the layer below it.
 To understand how Kubernetes works, it is useful to get an overview of its design.